English

 Coinbase made history as the first U.S. crypto exchange to go public, a landmark moment in the mainstream rise of digital assets!

-Key challenges of unregulated crypto trading
+Risks of unregulated crypto exchanges

 Coinbase has not only complied with regulations but actively positioned itself as a model exchange.
 Its approach integrates compliance and security into the core of its business.